ryoon/netbsd-ddwg/netbsd-ddwg.md

 }
 ```

-This function is called by rfc_intr if a buffer is finished in order to receive the next buffer.
+This function is called by `rfc_intr` if a buffer is finished in order to receive the next buffer.
 The controller manages two drives.
 First, this function checks if another buffer waits in the buffer queue of the current drive
-(rfc sc->sc curchild).
+`(rfc_sc->sc_curchild)`.
 If so, the next buffer in this queue is sued.
 If the
 buffer queue is empty, the drive is marked as idle and the buffer queue of the
-next drive (other drive) is checked.
+next drive `(other drive)` is checked.
 If no buffers are available, no further action takes place.
 If there are any buffers, the function switches the current drive
-(rfc sc->sc curchild) and initializes the next buffer.
+`(rfc_sc->sc_curchild)` and initializes the next buffer.
 The return value of the
-function is NULL, if both buffer queues are empty.
+function is `NULL`, if both buffer queues are empty.
 Otherwise, it's a pointer to the
-softc structure of the drive whose buffer queue is being worked on.
+`softc` structure of the drive whose buffer queue is being worked on.

 ```
         /* first switch statement */